-1. Now plot the data you have just collected on graph paper.
+1. Now plot the data you have just collected on graph paper at the end of this lab, below).
 Put the impact velocity on the x axis, and the crater diameter on the y axis.
 (10 points)

-16.6.1 Impact crater questions
+Impact crater questions